 Once this initial meeting has been held and a list of properties to view has been selected, the Associate will proceed to organise the viewing appointments.
 This is typically the most demanding part of the whole process on the part of the client.
 At RE/MAX we know the pitfalls and how to avoid them.
 Our Associates are well drilled in the importance of being respectful towards the client starting from our strict dress code to punctuality to polite manners and a general pleasant attitude.
 In this way we hope to turn this task into something of an enjoyable and least stressful possible experience.

-Once the immovable property has been selected and the price as well as any special conditions duly negotiated and agreed upon an appointment is set to sign the Preliminary Agreement or what is commonly known as ‘konvenju’.
+Once the immovable property has been selected and the price as well as any special conditions duly negotiated and agreed upon an appointment is set to sign the Preliminary Agreement or what is commonly known as ‘konvenju’ (Promise of Sale).
 This is essentially an agreement binding both the purchaser and the vendor to conclude the transaction within an established date (term of konvenju) subject to a set of conditions as listed below:

-This konvenju is written by a Notary Public, normally chosen by the client (purchaser).
+This konvenju is written by a Notary Public, normally chosen by the client purchaser who is the person purchasing the property in Malta.

 All the above mentioned points, as a minimum or as the case may be, will be drawn up and attached to form an integral part of this important document.